Last Updated on May 16, 2023

 - The happening place each and every night was the Coco Bar right at the beach.
 Other busy spots are the Pukka Bar and Happiness Beach Bar.
 SAVA beach bar has good cocktails.

-- There are two decent Italian restaurants in town, Ristorante La Lupa and Atrové.
+- There are two decent Italian restaurants in town, Ristorante La Lupa and Altrové.
 The latter is hugely popular with a line out to the street every night.

-- Vegetarians will love B-Belle, Taste El Nido (vegan), Paul’s Vegan & Vegetarian.
+- Vegetarians will love Taste El Nido (vegan), Paul’s Vegan & Vegetarian.

 - Ashoka has authentic Indian dishes.

-- Botanica Cafe has good coffee and tasty sweet treats.
+- Hama Coffee has excellent coffee and tasty breakfasts.
 Kopi Bake is also a great option for coffee and breakfast.

 - V and V burger and coffee shop is another popular breakfast spot, and the Mexican restaurant Lonesome Carabao Lounge a few doors down also has plenty of breakfast options but the reviews (by Americans) I read about their Mexican food kept me from dining there.